thoughtsunificator/instagram-dm-unsender/README.md

 ## What's the difference between deleting and unsending ?

-Deleting a thread will only deletes messages on your end.
+Deleting a thread will only delete messages on your end, the other party will still be able to read your messages.

-Unsending a thread  on the other hand will delete messages on both ends.
+Unsending a thread on the other hand will delete messages on both ends, the other party will no longer be able to read your messages.

 ## How does it work ?